Angelina Cruz

-Angelina M. Cruz (born 1979) is an American public school teacher, union leader, and Democratic politician from Racine, Wisconsin.
+Angelina M. Cruz (born c.1979) is an American public school teacher, union leader, and Democratic politician from Racine, Wisconsin.
 She is a member of the Wisconsin State Assembly, representing Wisconsin's 62nd Assembly district since 2025.
 She is the first Latina to represent Racine County in the Wisconsin Legislature.
 She is also president of Racine Educators United, Racine's teachers' union, since 2016.

 Early life and career

 Angelina Cruz was born in Racine, Wisconsin, and grew up in the neighboring town of Caledonia, Wisconsin.
 She graduated from Racine's St. Catherine's High School in 1997.
 After initially attending University of Wisconsin–Madison, studying journalism, she transferred to University of Wisconsin–Parkside after her sophomore year and switched majors.
 She earned her bachelor's degree in sociology in 2003, with a certificate in elementary and middle sociology.

 After student-teaching during her college years, she was employed by the Racine Unified School District shortly after her graduation; she began as a fifth grade teacher then moved to Mitchell Middle School.
 While working as a teacher, she continued her education at the University of Wisconsin–Milwaukee, earning her master's degree in educational policy.

 Although she was a member of the teacher's union since the start of her employment, she took a new interest in the affairs of the union after the passage of 2011 Wisconsin Act 10—Governor Scott Walker's self-described "budget repair" bill.
 One of the act's most controversial aspects was the elimination of collective bargaining rights for public sector unions.
 The bill immediately provoked mass protests at the state capitol, and Cruz traveled to Madison to join the demonstration.
 After the protests, Cruz continued leaning into union activities.
 In 2016, she ran for president of Racine's teacher's union, the Racine Education Association, and defeated the incumbent president, Aaron Eick.
 She oversaw the unification of the Racine Education Association with the Racine Educational Assistants Association in 2021.
 She has been the president of the combined union, Racine Educators United, since then, and is now the longest-serving president in the history of the Racine teacher's union.

 In 2021, after Jill Underly was elected Wisconsin's Superintendent of Public Instruction, she named Cruz to her transition team.